 The Ford Bronco's back, but the Blue Oval isn't done.

-Tuesday on Twitter, Ford teased a Baja-ready Bronco Raptor that could potentially ditch the prehistoric nameplate for a Warthog badge.
+In 2020 on Twitter, Ford first teased a Baja-ready Bronco Raptor that could potentially ditch the prehistoric nameplate for a Warthog badge.
 When asked, Ford was quiet with any details.

 "We are taking excitement to new heights with Bronco.
-Stay tuned," Ford spokesman Jiyan Cadiz told Motor Authority.
+Stay tuned," Ford spokesman Jiyan Cadiz told Motor Authority in 2020.

-First noticed by keen eyes at Motor Trend, Ford filed a trademark application September 9 to use the Warthog name on a vehicle.
+First noticed by keen eyes at Motor Trend, Ford filed a trademark application September 9, 2020 to use the Warthog name on a vehicle.
+Until this point it was unclear if the Bronco Raptor's codename during development, which was Warthog, would stick for production of if the Blue Oval would adapt the Raptor name for Bronco duty.

 Beefier long-travel suspension can be seen in the teaser image from Twitter, though it's unknown whether there are electronic Fox shocks similar to what's found on the F-150 Raptor in those wheel wells.
 BFGoodrich KO2 all-terrain tires that appear to be 35s may be fitted as well..